Justice (2017 film)

 Justice is a 2017 American western drama film directed by Richard Gabai, written by John Lewis, Shawn Justice, D.C.
 Rahe, and Jeff Seats, with music by Boris Zelkin, cinematography by Scott Peck, and starring Stephen Lang, Jamie-Lynn Sigler, Jackson Rathbone, and others.
 The film was produced by Chasing Butterflies Pictures, Splash House Pictures, and Check Entertainment; it was released on September 15, 2017.

+Justice received mixed reviews from critics.
+Some reviews praised the performances and traditional Western atmosphere, while others noted its reliance on familiar genre tropes.